 |E. Biometric information.||Genetic, physiological, behavioral, and biological characteristics, or activity patterns used to extract a template or other identifier or identifying information, such as, fingerprints, faceprints, and voiceprints, iris or retina scans, keystroke, gait, or other physical patterns, and sleep, health, or exercise data.||NO|

-|F. Internet or other similar network activity.||Browsing history, search history, information on a consumer's interaction with a website, application, or advertisement.||NO|
+|F. Internet or other similar network activity.||Browsing history, search history, information on a consumer's interaction with a website, application, or advertisement.||YES|

-|G. Geolocation data.||Physical location or movements.||NO|
+|G. Geolocation data.||Physical location or movements.||YES|

-|H. Sensory data.||Audio, electronic, visual, thermal, olfactory, or similar information.||NO|
+|H. Sensory data.||Audio, electronic, visual, thermal, olfactory, or similar information.||YES|

 |I. Professional or employment-related information.||Current or past job history or performance evaluations.||YES|

 |J. Non-public education information (per the Family Educational Rights and Privacy Act (20 U.S.C.
 Section 1232g, 34 C.F.R.
 Part 99)).||Education records directly related to a student maintained by an educational institution or party acting on its behalf, such as grades, transcripts, class lists, student schedules, student identification codes, student financial information, or student disciplinary records.||YES|

 |K. Inferences drawn from other personal information.||Profile reflecting a person's preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.||YES|